unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 **UTS2 (Unity-Chan Toon Shader 2.0)** is a toon shader for images and video that is designed to meet the needs of creators working on cel-shaded 3DCG animations.
 Unlike other pre-render toon shaders, **all features can be adjusted in real time on Unity, which is the greatest feature of UTS2**.

-**UniversalToon** is an UTS2 shader for Universal Render pipeline for Unity.
+**UniversalToon** is the UTS2 shader for Universal Render pipeline for Unity.
 **UniversalToon** has all the feature of UTS2 v.2.0.7.5, and been implemented as an uber shader.

 <img width = "800" src="Manual/Images_jpg/IllustSample_UTS2.jpg">